turrilld/student-webdev-labs/reflection.md

 - Was there something that you wish had been explained better?

-  How to properly space the flex boxes, especially if they were not going to be consistantly spaced.
+  How to properly space the flex boxes, especially if they were not going to be consistently spaced.

 - Were there other exercises that might have helped you learn this week’s topic a little better?

-  A more real world example of how flexbox was used to align differant parts of a website would be helpful.
-It might also be good for it to be suggestive of where you want us to use flexbox in future homeworks and exercises.
+  A more real world example of how flexbox was used to align different parts of a website would be helpful.
+It might also be good for it to be suggestive of where you want us to use flexbox in future homework and exercises.

 ### CSS Grid

 - Were you able to complete the exercises on your own or did you use the videos or the solutions for help?

-  Similarly to the flexbox exercizes, I was able to complete them on my own but I was refrencing the solutions much more closely.
+  Similarly to the flexbox exercises, I was able to complete them on my own but I was refrencing the solutions much more closely.
 This was (if memory serves) the first time I watched one of the videos to see how something was supposed to work.
 It was also the first time I was not certain the solution was correct, as for grid container 4 the exercise and solution both use a 600 px size for height, but when I was doing the exercise it looked more like the example when I used a 400 px height.